 As I mentioned in the post, What Does an Interior Design Timeline Really Look Like?, reality shows often skew the number of days, weeks, and months required to complete a renovation.
 I recommend familiarizing yourself with more realistic timelines, but it’s equally important to consider your own desired deadlines.

 For example, do you want your project completed before the next holiday, season or big event?
 Will you be traveling and want it complete when you return?
 We’ll help outline the most realistic and efficient path to reaching your goals, or at least your top priority.
+Be sure to come back to this blog post for information regarding when to hire an interior designer to have your project complete by a particular season, holiday, or project type.

 Step 4.
 Research & Outline Your Budget